Getty Images

 • Continuous approaches.
 Development approaches such as continuous integration and continuous delivery or continuous deployment rely on well-tuned workflows and strong collaboration.
 Businesses cannot support a reliable CI/CD environment without DevOps collaboration.

 • Monitoring.
 Applications typically require software instrumentation to gather performance and health data.
 Monitoring was traditionally a manual, ad hoc process.
-DevOps collaboration helps to define the workflows that can standardize and automate the monitoring and logging tools needed to enhance product quality.
+DevOps collaboration helps to define the workflows that can standardize as well as automate the monitoring and logging tools needed to enhance product quality.

 • Governance.
 As more businesses rely on software for data gathering and revenue generation, there is a greater emphasis on corporate governance and adherence to regulatory compliance.
 DevOps collaboration strengthens interaction between teams, allowing product development and technical infrastructure to better align with business needs.
 As a result, the business has a far better understanding of how its software products are developed, deployed, managed and maintained.